ncsa/Delta_doc/docs/source/user_guide/vscode/remote_ssh.rst

 #.
 Proceed to F1 → Remote SSH and connect to Delta.
 Then, following the guide, use Visual Studio as normal.

-   Windows users: The login box of vscode will display your login as 2fa<delta_username>, and you may not see a 2nd login box for 2fa Duo until you press the "details" link at lower right after you enter your password.
-Use the Duo passcode after pressing "details" link when the next password prompt appears at the top.
+   **Windows users**: The login box of VS Code will display your login as 2fa<delta_username>, and you may not see a 2nd login box for Duo 2fa until you click the **details** link at lower right after you enter your password.
+Use the Duo passcode when the next password prompt appears at the top.
 Also see the `Visual Studio Code remote development troubleshooting <https://code.visualstudio.com/docs/remote/troubleshooting>`_ guide and search for "two-factor".

-   If VS Code fails to connect after you have been using it for a while, check your quota (a full $HOME can prevent it from updating $HOME/.vscode on Delta).
-We have also seen cases where it was necessary to remove $HOME/.vscode on Delta similar the `VS Code documentation - clean uninstall <https://code.visualstudio.com/docs/setup/uninstall#_clean-uninstall>`_.
+   If VS Code fails to connect after you have been using it for a while, check your quota (a full ``$HOME`` can prevent it from updating ``$HOME/.vscode`` on Delta).
+We have also seen cases where it was necessary to remove ``$HOME/.vscode`` on Delta similar the `VS Code documentation - clean uninstall <https://code.visualstudio.com/docs/setup/uninstall#_clean-uninstall>`_.

    Example of working with a C file remote on Delta:

    ..  image:: ../images/prog_env/02_remote_c_file.png
-       :alt: using visual studio to work with a C file on delta
+       :alt: Using VS Code to work with a C file on Delta.
        :width: 700